2. Equinor’s processing of Personal Data

-- contact information such as name and address, telephone numbers and email address;
+- contact information such as names and addresses, telephone numbers and email addresses;

 - details about an individual’s work experience and qualifications, date of birth, driver’s licence details;

-- business details, including the names of relevant office holders of a company and business numbers.
+- business details, including the names of relevant office holders of a company and business numbers; and

 Personal data may be collected in a number of ways, including: